lzxdale/Free_Proxy_Pool/README.md

 Then, in the 'check.py' file, the csv file is read and all ip is checked (by requesting google.com)
 	- the proxy request is using mutli threading (much faster than just using for loop and requesting one by one, 8sec vs 130sec for 200 proxy)

+- Use Method:
+	open the proxy_crawl folder by pycharm as project run Proxy_get&check.py
+	U will got a txt file call the good_ip done